 Does Otterbein University accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Otterbein University accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Otterbein University accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Otterbein University?

-❌ No, Otterbein University is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application.
+❌ No, Otterbein University is test optional, so you can choose whether to submit your ACT or SAT scores.
+If your scores are higher than the school's average, you may want to send them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is Otterbein University's acceptance rate?